Parliamentary.ai

 Description

-• Levels of absolute and relative poverty
+• Impact on Poverty: Assessment of the potential changes in absolute and relative poverty levels.

 Government Spending